Teniolaaaa/rentcheck-kigali/README.md

 🚨 Why RentCheck Exists

-As a student in Kigali, I learned the hard way that renting can be risky.
-A landlord once took 360,000 RWF from me and vanished.
-Unfortunately, I later found out three other students had fallen for the same scam.

-Some facts about renting in Kigali:
+Renting in Kigali can be risky.
+As a student, I personally lost 360,000 RWF to a landlord who vanished.
+Many others have fallen victim to similar scams.

 1 in 4 students report negative rental experiences

 Typical deposit losses: 300,000–500,000 RWF

-University students and young professionals are the main targets
+Students and young professionals are frequent targets

-There’s no centralized way to check if a landlord is trustworthy
+No centralized way exists to verify landlords

-The question was clear: How can students avoid this before it happens?
+The question: How can students avoid this before it happens?

 💡 Our Solution

-RentCheck Kigali gives tenants the tools to check landlords and properties before paying a deposit.
-It’s a simple, fast way to make renting safer.
+RentCheck Kigali gives tenants tools to check landlords and properties before paying a deposit — simple, fast, and safe.

-What Makes Us Different
+Key differentiators:

-✅ Safety Scores – See a 0-100 risk score based on disputes, scam reports, tenant reviews, and property maintenance.
-✅ Real Tenant Reviews – Only verified tenants can leave feedback.
-No fake ratings.
-✅ Scam Alerts – Landlords with multiple complaints get flagged instantly.
-✅ District-Based Search – Find safe properties in Gasabo, Kicukiro, or Nyarugenge.
+✅ Safety Scores: 0–100 risk score based on disputes, scam reports, and reviews ✅ Real Tenant Reviews: Only verified tenants can leave feedback ✅ Scam Alerts: Landlords with multiple complaints are flagged ✅ District-Based Search: Gasabo, Kicukiro, Nyarugenge ✅ Mobile-Friendly Design
-✅ Mobile-Friendly Design – Works beautifully on phones, tablets, or desktops.

-✨ Key Features
+✨ Features

 For Tenants:

-🔍 Quick Landlord Search – Search by name or property address and see results instantly.
+🔍 Quick Landlord Search – By name or property address

 📊 Safety Scores

-75-100 (Green): Safe to rent
+75–100 (Green): Safe

-50-74 (Yellow): Caution advised
+50–74 (Yellow): Caution

-0-49 (Red): High risk
+0–49 (Red): High risk

-⚠️ Scam Alerts – Real-time warnings with details of fraud incidents.
+⚠️ Scam Alerts – Real-time warnings

-⭐ Verified Tenant Reviews – Only past tenants who can be verified leave ratings.
+⭐ Verified Tenant Reviews – Past tenants only

-⚖️ Legal Dispute Tracking – Shows court cases, status, and history of disputes.
+⚖️ Legal Dispute Tracking – Court cases, status, and history

-🗺️ Smart Filters – Search by district, minimum safety score, or verified landlords.
+🗺️ Smart Filters – By district, safety score, verified landlords

-Platform Stats Dashboard
+Platform Stats Dashboard:

 Total properties indexed